Day 1: Arrival in Kathmandu

-This is a spare day in case we have encountered any difficulties with our trekking schedule.
-If we haven't had to use this day, we have the option to spend a rest day at Dho Tarap or at one of the campsites lower down in the valley.
-Our trip leader will decide on the most appropriate place to take this rest day.
+This is a free day in case we have met any problems with our trekking timetable.
+If we haven't had to use this day, we have the choice to spend a rest day in Dho Tarap or at one of the campsites lower down in the valley.
+Our trip leader will choose the most suitable place to take this rest day.
 Stay overnight at tented camp.

 Day 19: Trek through blue sheep grazing areas to Shim Ora (3647m).
 7 hrs trek

 Moving downhill beside the river, we continue trekking below striking cliffs, before the ridge which is noticeable with its two ancient Chortens.
 Moving down to the meadows of the Sisaul Khola, we cross Tarap Chu on different bridges to reach the grazing area of Shim Ora (3647m).

 Day 20: Trek through the gorges of the Tarap Chu and descend to Kanigaon (2620m).
 7 hrs trek

 Today we walk through the valley of Tarap Chu on a well-engineered track, including some stone ladders.
 The trail then goes down to Kanigaon.
 We make camp just outside the settlement, below the check post, in a stand of juniper beside the stream.
 We are now at a lower elevation and it is pleasantly warm.
 Overnight in Kanigaon.